NooryA/PenguinSpecies/README.md

 # PenguinSpecies
-python code which guesses the penguin species using ML
+jupyter notebook which guesses the penguin species using different models in ML